cckeneally/cckeneallydocs.github.io/docs/projects/fromsequences.md

   --o-representative-sequences rep-seqs.qza \
   --o-denoising-stats denoising-stats.qza
 ```
+{: .note}
 `table.qza` is a QIIME artifact containing our feature table (counts of each sequence), `rep-seqs.qza` is a containing representative sequences, and `denoising-stats.qza` gives us a lot of information about what DADA2 just did to our input sequences.
-We

 ## Summarise and visualise denoising results